Definition of Personification

 William Blake personifies Sunflowers in his poem “Two Sunflowers Move in a Yellow Room”.

 ‘Ah, William, we’re weary of weather,

 Our traveling habits have tired us.

 Can you give us a room with a view?”

-The flowers are depicting human characteristic of weariness caused by weather.
-In a human way, they make a request to the poet to put them in a room with a window with a plenty of sunshine.
+The flowers are depicting a human characteristic of weariness caused by the weather.
+In a human way, they make a request to the poet to put them in a room with a window with plenty of sunshine.